 A Complete Guide to Visiting Pago Pago and American Samoa with a Disability

-We'll be honest; whilst you'll still encounter some challenges with sandy beaches and varying facility standards, American Samoa LINK#TT038 is surprisingly more developed to accommodate wheelchair users than other Pacific Island destinations.
+We'll be honest; whilst you'll still encounter some challenges with sandy beaches and varying facility standards, American Samoa is surprisingly more developed to accommodate wheelchair users than other Pacific Island destinations.
 The territory has made notable strides in accessibility infrastructure, providing a more welcoming environment for disabled travellers seeking tropical paradise.

 In this comprehensive guide to accessibility in American Samoa, we list wheelchair-accessible accommodations, activities for people with disabilities, and offer additional advice for travellers with disabilities.